Dreamcatchers For Abused Children

 That is, if a child puts the penis of the adult male doll into the vagina of the female child doll, such behavior is certainly suggestive but not conclusive.
 In response to such a demonstration, the interviewer might ask, “Who does that?” in order to find out whether or not the child has been sexually abused.

 In addition, anatomically explicit dolls have been criticized because they have not been subjected to the validation process employed with psychological tests.
-As noted above, there have been studies employing the dolls with general populations of children and a small number of studies that compare the responses of children assumed to have been sexually abused to those assumed to have not been abused.
+As noted above, there have been studies employing the dolls with general populations of children and a small number of studies that compare the responses of children assumed to have been sexually abused to those assumed to have not been abused.83 However, the dolls are not meant to be a psychological test, any more than Barbie™* dolls are.
+Rather, they are a medium through which interviewers may communicate with children, just as language is.

 The dolls are not a magical instrument that makes disclosure of sexual abuse automatic.
 In addition, the small number of studies comparing anatomical dolls to other media, for example, regular dolls, suggest thus far no particular superiority of the dolls over other media.
 However, the advantages noted by clinicians include: